Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 Note that the two latter metrics are more suited for imbalanced problems, as _specificity_ cannot capture data skew as well as _precision_.

 ## Results
-Looking at the ROC-AUC results, it seems that MLP performed the worst, while Random Forests and XGBoost achieved similar scores.
+Looking at the ROC-AUC results, MLP performed the worst, while Random Forests and XGBoost achieved similar scores.

 That said, F1 and PR-AUC scores tell us a different story.
 Indeed, **XGBoost** (PR-AUC: 0.54, F1: 0.45) was far more robust at predicting civil war events than Random Forests (PR-AUC: 0.34, F1: 0.38).
 Once again, MLPs were at the bottom of the ladder.

 **Overall rankings: 1.
 XGBoost, 2.
 RF, 3.
 MLP**

-Thus, it seems that Muchlinski et al.'s [[5]](#5) results could be improved by extremely boosting the trees.
+Thus, it seems that Muchlinski et al.'s [[5]](#5) results could be improved by _extremely boosting_ the decision trees.

   <p align="center">
    <img src="images/ML_algos_barplot.png" data-zoom-image>